redhat-developer/gitops-operator/docs/OpenShift GitOps CLI User Guide.md

      ```
      # export ARGOCD_REPO_SERVER_NAME=openshift-gitops-repo-server
      ```
-  5. Since the argo application is created with a `none` sync policy, user has to trigger the sync operation manually.
+  5. As the argo application is created with sync policy `none`, user has to trigger the sync operation manually.
 This can be done by using the `argocd` CLI in core mode as below
       ```
       # argocd app sync --core openshift-gitops/cluster-configs
       ```